KhanhNguyen9872/Ninja_Server_Termux/README.md

 Termux: Latest version! <br />

+# Recaf Requirements
+- As above
+Architecture: ARM 64bit only <br />

 # Note

 Server cannot be start if port 3306, 8080 is in used! <br />